keeweb/keeweb/README.md

 The app can be built with grunt: `grunt` (html file will be in `dist/`).
 Desktop apps are built with `grunt desktop`.
 This works only in mac osx as it builds dmg; requires wine.
-To run Electron app without building installer, install electron package (`npm install electron-prebuilt -g`), build the app with `grunt` and start in this way:
+To run Electron app without building installer, install electron package (`npm install electron -g`), build the app with `grunt` and start in this way:
 ```bash
 $ grunt dev
 $ npm run-script electron